Boston DUI Lawyer

 Vehicle Homicide, among other things.

-and refusing a search of your vehicle
+The right to deny consent to a search of your vehicle (4

 Here at Keegan & Novick, we have over 40 years of collective experience